Support Resources for Adolescents and Young Adults (AYAs)

 www.cancercare.org/tagged/young_adults

-CancerCare gives free, professional support services for young adults affected by cancer, as well as cancer information and resources.
-Groups are available online, by phone, and in person.
-For more information, call 800-813-4673 or email [email protected].
+CancerCare offers free, professional support services for young adults with cancer.
+It has information about education workshops and support groups that are available online, by phone, and in person.
+Call 800-813-4673 or email [email protected] to learn more.

 The SAM Fund